canonical/vanilla-framework/templates/docs/patterns/hero.md

 ### Using horizontal rules

-We insert [rules](/docs/patterns/rule) (`p-rule`) when large blocks of content are followed by one or more small elements, to help turn the small elements into a block that doesn’t seem overshadowed by preceding content.
+We insert [muted rules](/docs/patterns/rule) (`p-rule--muted`) when large blocks of content are followed by one or more small elements, to help turn the small elements into a block that doesn’t seem overshadowed by preceding content.

-A couple of examples below demonstrating both options below:

 <div>
   <a href="/docs/examples/brochure/hero-rules">